From accepted offer to the closing table, every date and document managed

 -

-NCTLC reviews the full contract package the same day, flags any missing documents, and confirms the intake is complete before building the file.
+NCTLC reviews the full contract package the same day, flags any missing documents, and confirms intake is complete before building the file.

 -